Avatar: The Last Airbender: Conception and production

 According to head writer Aaron Ehasz, Konietzko and DiMartino originally envisioned the series as three seasons long.
 However, Nickelodeon asked Ehasz about his ideas for a potential fourth season, which he later discussed with both Konietzko and DiMartino.
 Ehasz believed that a fourth season would be created, but this plan was interrupted when Konietzko and DiMartino decided to focus on assisting M. Night Shyamalan as executive producers for The Last Airbender film.
 Ehasz claims that Shyamalan insisted they create a fourth season, but Konietzko and DiMartino wanted to work on the live-action film and reverted to the original three-season plan.
 Konietzko and DiMartino have denied Ehasz's statements, asserting that a fourth season was never considered by them or Nickelodeon.
 Shyamalan has made comments that align with Ehasz's, such as acknowledging uncertainty at the time about whether the series would conclude after three seasons.
-He also mentioned that while he was supportive of the co-creators continuing the animated series beyond three seasons, he refused to sign on for the live-action adaptation if that happened because he wanted to direct a trilogy.
+Supporting the animated series going beyond three seasons, he nevertheless refused to sign on for the live-action adaptation, as he wanted to direct a trilogy.

 Pilot

 A pilot episode for the series was made in 2003.
 It was animated by Tin House, Inc., written by DiMartino and Konietzko, and directed by Dave Filoni.
 Mitchel Musso voiced Aang in this pilot but was later replaced by Zach Tyler Eisen when the show began production.
-In the episode, Sokka and his sister Kya (renamed to Katara by the time the series aired) must travel the world to find masters for Aang, who is the Avatar; however, they must evade a critical foe, Prince Zuko of the Fire Nation, who wants to capture Aang.
+In the episode, Sokka and his sister Kya (renamed Katara by the time the series aired) must travel the world to find masters for Aang, who is the Avatar; however, they must evade a critical foe, Prince Zuko of the Fire Nation, who wants to capture Aang.

 This episode was first publicly released as one of the extras in the NTSC season 1 DVD box set, which were not available with the previously released individual volumes.
 As the PAL box set lacks extras, the episode was not made available on DVD in PAL regions.
 The episode was released with audio commentary from the creators which, unlike commentary on other episodes in the season, is not possible to disable on the DVD set.
 On June 14, 2010, the unaired pilot was made available with and without commentary for the first time via the iTunes Store.
 In 2020, the pilot was streamed on Twitch.